cmotc/doablesec/030-Doable-Privacy-Android.md

   * **Notes:** You should still avoid installing anything unnecessary, even though F-Droid provides reasonable assurance apps are not created with malicious intent, code is hard to create and vulnerabilities are easy to implement by accident in even the best of circumstances.
-Judgement will always be key to serious security.
+Judgment will always be key to serious security.
   * **Developers/Aspiring Developers:** F-Droid is a responsive, vibrant community for people who want to publish Free and Open Source apps for Android.